saikumar9182/Do-you-know-me-/README.md

 # Do you know me?

- A CLI quiz app made using Javascript.
+ A CLI quiz app written on node repl.

- For now, I know

- 1)Javascript

- 2)HTML
+ This app let's the user to test his knowledge about me through Multiple choice questions.